andreisucman/elagrade-frontend/outstatic/content/posts/how-ela-teachers-can-embrace-ai-essay-grading.md

 ![chatgpt and elagrade logos](/images/chatgpt-and-elagrade-logos-E4ND.webp)

 1\.
 When using ChatGPT you have two options - a free and a paid one.
 The free option while cost-effective, produces inaccurate and inconsistent results.
-The reason for this is that the AI model that serves as the basis of the free program is trained on a small dataset and uses limited processing power, which results in a poor ability to comprehend and follow instructions.
+The reason for this is that the AI model serving as the basis of the free program is trained on a small dataset and uses limited processing power, which results in its poor ability to comprehend and follow instructions.

-That's why it often misses or misinterprets information, a phenomenon known as 'hallucination.'
-For instance, it might overlook critical points made in the text or falsely identify arguments that aren't present.
+That's why it often misses or misinterprets information, which is called 'hallucination.'
+For instance, it might overlook critical points or falsely identify arguments that don't exist.

 In contrast, the paid version of ChatGPT is notably more robust.
-It demonstrates a solid understanding, almost entirely eliminating 'hallucinations.'
+It deeply understands the meaning, almost entirely eliminating 'hallucinations.'
 This is a model you can truly entrust your grading to without being worried that it can add or remove something from the paper.

-But regardless of which version of ChatGPT you're using, grading with ChatGPT involves manually copying and pasting essays into the chat interface and then transferring the responses back.
+But regardless of which version of ChatGPT you're using, grading with ChatGPT involves manually copying and pasting essays into the chat and then transferring the responses back.

 This method, while more efficient than grading manually, is still time-consuming and prone to errors.
-For example, there's a risk of accidently copying the wrong feedback from the interface when grading multiple papers, which is why it requires additional focus and effort to ensure the accuracy of results.
+For example, there's a risk of accidentally copying the wrong feedback from the chat when grading multiple papers, which is why it requires additional focus and effort to ensure the accuracy of results.

 2\.
-Another popular way to grade essays with AI is by using specialized grading platforms, such as Elagrade.com that offer a more streamlined way of uploading papers and downloading the results.
-For instance they allow for bulk grading, eliminating the task of copying and pasting assignments.
+Another popular way to grade essays with AI is by using specialized grading platforms, such as elagrade.com that offer a more streamlined way of uploading papers and downloading the results.
+For instance, Elagrade allows for bulk grading, eliminating the task of copying and pasting assignments.

-This efficiency reduces the grading time from hours to minutes and removes the necessity of double-checking for manual errors often arising from distractions and daydreaming natural to humans.
+This efficiency reduces the grading time from hours to minutes and removes the risk of errors often arising from distractions and daydreaming natural to humans.

-Additionally, the results are presented in a structured report which can be downloaded with a single click as opposed to the results in ChatGPT, which are scattered across multiple conversations and must be copied one-by-one.
+Additionally, it presents the results in a structured report that can be downloaded with a single click as opposed to ChatGPT, where the responses are scattered across multiple conversations and must be copied one by one.

-Elagrade comes with a prepaid pricing plan, making it a more comfortable and cost-effective solution compared to the paid version of ChatGPT, which is only available as a monthly subscription.
+Elagrade comes with a prepaid pricing plan, making it a more comfortable solution compared to the paid version of ChatGPT, which is only available as a monthly subscription.

 ## A Practical Instruction To Grading Essays With AI

-### Grading Essays With ChatGPT One-By-One
+### Grading Essays With ChatGPT

 To begin grading essays with ChatGPT, start by signing up at <https://chat.openai.com>

 ![chatgpt login screen interface](/images/1-chagpt-main-screen-gyND.webp)

-Once logged in, navigate to the chat area where the actual interaction with AI takes place.
-If you wish to use the Paid plan, you'll notice the option to upgrade in the bottom left corner of the chat.
-Click on it, and then select the Plus option and make a payment.
+Once logged in, navigate to the chat area where the actual interaction takes place.
+If you wish to use the paid plan, click on the option to upgrade in the bottom left corner of the chat.
+Then select the Plus plan and make a payment.

 ![chatgpt main screen interface](/images/2-chatgpt-main-screen-interface-g2Mj.webp)

-After upgrading, select the paid version of the AI called GPT4 from a dropdown menu at the top of the screen, ensuring that you have access to its advanced features.
+After upgrading, select the premium version of the AI called GPT4 from the dropdown menu at the top.

 ![chatgpt select model interface](/images/3-chatgpt-select-model-dropdown-interface-MxNz.webp)

 To grade an essay, you'll copy and paste the text into the chat area, along with your instructions for grading, specifying the criteria and which aspects to focus on.

 If the result is poor, you can provide additional feedback and ask to refine the analysis.
-This iterative process usually results in an accurate grading but takes time and effort to implement.
+This iterative process usually ends in an accurate grading but takes time and effort to implement.

 Once you're satisfied with the result, copy and paste the feedback into a separate document.

 ![chatgpt text in the input filed interface](/images/4-chatgpt-paste-essay-interface-g1OD.webp)

 If you have multiple papers to grade, it's important to maintain consistency.
 Provide the exact same grading instructions for each paper to ensure uniform standards for all students.

 You should also start a separate conversation each time you grade a new paper to prevent the AI from mixing the text or feedback from a previous student's essay.

 To start a new conversation click the ChatGPT logo in the top left corner.
-This ensures that each student's work is evaluated independently and maintains the integrity of the grading process.
+This ensures that each paper is evaluated independently and the AI maintains the integrity of the grading process.

 ### Grading Essays In Bulk With Elagrade

-The key advantage of Elagrade over ChatGPT is its ability to handle bulk grading and save grading criteria, which eliminates the need for repetitive typing, copy-pasting and the risk of providing wrong feedback.
+The key advantage of Elagrade over ChatGPT is that it handles grading in bulk.
+It also lets you save your grading criteria, to avoid repetitive typing, copy-pasting, and the risk of providing wrong feedback.

-This not only saves hours but makes grading consistent and saves times on double checking the copied feedback for accuracy.
+This not only saves hours but makes grading consistent and saves time on double-checking the copied feedback for accuracy.

-Under the hood, Elagrade uses the same premium version of the AI as ChatGPT Plus, without hallucinations, that is capable of conducting in-depth analysis and providing detailed personalized feedback to each student.
+Under the hood, Elagrade uses the same premium version of ChatGPT Plus, without hallucinations, capable of conducting in-depth analysis and providing detailed personalized feedback to each student.

 To start using Elagrade create a free account at <https://elagrade.com/sign-up>

 ![elagrade sign up screen interface](/images/1-elagrade-signup-screen-U2Mz.webp)

 Then, confirm your email and you’re good to go.
 Grading with Elagrade is pretty intuitive.

 You first give your assignment a name.
-Then, you upload the students' papers, which can be in various formats like photos of the hardcopies, and PDF, DOC, or TXT documents.
+After that, upload the students' papers, which can be in various formats like photos of the hardcopies, and PDF, DOC, or TXT documents.

 ![](/images/3-elagrade-add-students-interface-UwND.webp)

+Each student is represented by a box.
+If you have multiple pages of a hard copy just take a photo of each page and upload it in the box.

 Next, you add your grading criteria and then grade your papers based on it.

-Adding your grading criteria is important as it allows you to infuse your personal style into the AI to make grading personal.
+Adding your grading criteria is important as it allows you to infuse your personal style to make grading personal.

 Setting the criteria is easy.
 Write a short sentence about what earns the highest and lowest grades.
-Then tell what you consider important in the student's work, and finally add a few rubrics that you want it to use for providing feedback.
+Then tell what you consider important, and finally add a few rubrics that you want the AI to use for feedback.

-This tailored approach makes grading reflect your unique perspective and standards making it practically indiscernible from your manual grading.
+This tailored approach makes the AI adapt your grading style making it practically indiscernible from your manual grading.

 ![elagrade add grading criteria](/images/4-elagrade-add-grading-criteria-IzNT.webp)

 Once you've set your criteria, click 'Save' followed by 'Grade'.

-Within a few minutes, you will get a report in the docx format that includes grades, detailed explanations, specific feedback for each student according to the rubrics line-by-line, and the original text graded.
+Within a few minutes, you will get a report in the docx format that includes grades, detailed explanations, and specific feedback for each student according to the rubrics line-by-line.

 ![elagrade grading report](/images/5-elagrade-grading-report-QwOT.webp)